How To Ship Cold Chain Transport Trucks

 Equipment Malfunctions

-Thorough pre-shipment inspection, maintenance records, and readily available spare parts can minimize downtime.
+Minimise downtime due to equipment malfunctions through thorough pre-shipment inspection, maintenance records, and readily available spare parts.

 Documentation Discrepancies